 The Center for Teaching & Learning offers two certificates and one credential in college teaching and future faculty development for graduate students on the CU Boulder campus.
 These certificates are open to graduate students and postdocs

-The Innovating Large Courses Initiative is a new program focused on supporting academic units to create sustainable change for learning in large courses at CU Boulder.
+The Innovating Large Courses Initiative is focused on supporting academic units to create sustainable change for learning in large courses at CU Boulder.
 The initiative aims to improve student success in these courses through team-based efforts and cross-campus collaboration.

 Through the Lead Graduate Student Fellowship program (Lead Network), the CTL supports discipline-specific teacher training activities in seven schools and colleges and in over 45 graduate programs on the Boulder campus.

-During the academic year, the Online Pedagogy Community of Practice (OCoP) provides a monthly meeting space to share best practices and create new knowledge.
+During the academic year, the Online Teaching Community of Practice (OCoP) provides a monthly meeting space to share best practices and create new knowledge.

 Are you a graduate student or postdoctoral fellow pursuing a Future Faculty Development Certificate through the CTL?
 Are you just looking to find more networking opportunities across the state of Colorado?
 If so, then join faculty and staff from various universities for a chance to learn about a different post-secondary institution and practice for future job interviews.
 We will have 15 spaces each semester – first come, first served.